patricksimpson/posts/2019/rtfm.md

 It’s helpful to ask questions to get the clarification you need.
 Don’t be afraid to reach out either, I’d be more than willing to help if I can.

-One thing that stuck with me though, even though it was a hard pill to shallow, the manuals are there.
+One thing that stuck with me, even though it was a hard pill to shallow, the manuals are there.
 Often times I still find new and vaulable information in them.
 Information I didn't fully understand the first time I read them, if I ever read them to begin with.

 Also, check out this website for help on command line: https://explainshell.com/ it's amazing for